portworx/px-docs/cloud/gcp/gcp.md

 For example, use `-e GOOGLE_APPLICATION_CREDENTIALS=/etc/pwx/gcp.json`.

-If you installing on Kuberentes, you can use a Secret to mount `/etc/pwx/gcp.json` into the Portworx Daemonset and then expose `GOOGLE_APPLICATION_CREDENTIALS` as an env in the Daemonset.
+If you installing on Kuberenetes, you can use a secret to mount `/etc/pwx/gcp.json` into the Portworx Daemonset and then expose `GOOGLE_APPLICATION_CREDENTIALS` as an env in the Daemonset.

 Follow [these instructions](https://docs.portworx.com/#install-with-a-container-orchestrator) to install Portworx based on your container orchestration environment.